jdossgollin/lab-guide/docs/index.md

     * the [Computer-Oriented Geoscience Lab](https://www.compgeolab.org/manual/){:target="_blank"}  at University of Liverpool
     * the [Ocean Transport Group](https://ocean-transport.github.io/){:target="_blank"} at the Lamont-Doherty Earth Observatory

+    Where specific sections borrow not only ideas but also words, specific credit is given.
-    Thanks also to Jordy E. Padilla-Solis and Yash Vijay Amonkar for feedback.
+    Thanks to Jordy E. Padilla-Solis and Yash Vijay Amonkar for feedback.